 Jesus is infinitely old.

 He is infinitely old.
-“The hairs of his head are white, like white wool, like snow” (Revelation 1:14).
+“The hairs of his head are white, like white wool, like snow” (Rev. 1:14).
 This is a deliberate picture of age.
 Like I mentioned just a second ago, this is the description Daniel gives of God as the Ancient of Days in Daniel 7, and now it is applied to Christ.
 Jesus has existed forever.
 He did not begin.

-Jesus is infinitely wise.
+Revelation 1:9–20 reminds us Jesus is infinitely wise.

 He is infinitely old, and He is infinitely wise.
 In ancient culture, white hair was clearly a symbol of accumulated wisdom through years of experience.
 The experience and the wisdom of Christ know no end.

 Jesus has knowledge of all things.

 He has knowledge of all things.
 His eyes are like a flame of fire.
 Nothing escapes His gaze.
 He sees it all, He sees through it all.
 Most of these images we’re going to see again in the letters to the churches in Revelation 2-3 next week, and this image of Jesus’ eyes like fire will reappear in His letter to Thyatira, to whom Jesus will say, “I know everything about you.”